ark0015/pygwinc_clone/CONTRIBUTING.md

 commits can't have foreknowledge of their own commit hash).

 Once you submit your merge request, an automated pipeline will run the test command to validate your changes.
-If budgets differences are detected the pipeline will fail, alerting reviewers that a more detailed review is required.
-Test issues will need to be resolved before code can be merged.
+If there are budgets differences but the reference has not been updated, the pipeline will fail and indicate that a reference update is required.
+Updates to the reference will also cause a validation pipeline failure, but these failures can be resolved through reviewer approval of the changes (see below).

+## For admins: approving noise curve changes

+As discussed above, merge requests that generate noise changes will cause pipeline failures.
+If the MR properly includes a reference update, then the failure should only be in the approval check.
+A report will be generated comparing all noise changes against the target branch (usually 'master').
+See the 'View exposed artifacts' menu item in the pipeline report.
+Once you have reviewed the report and the code, and understand and accept the noise changes, click the 'Approve' button in the MR.  Once sufficient approval has been given, re-run the `review:check_approval` pipeline job, which should now pick up that approval has been given and allow the pipeline to succeed.
+Once the pipeline succeeds the merge can be enacted.
+Click the 'Merge' button to finally merge the code.